MikeDigitize/Getting_Started_With_TDD/README.md

 ## The Approach

-There's lots of ways to approach development.
-A broad approach that's often useful is to separate the spec into three areas -
+There's lots of ways to approach this type of situation, but one I've found useful is to separate the spec into three areas -

 1. The interface
 2. The data
 3. The logic

 The interface is whatever we need to expose publically.
 Think about how this thing will be consumed and what it needs to return.
 The data is what values the functionality comes preloaded with.
+Some data will be constant, other data will be dynamic.
 And the logic is what calculations / process the data needs to go through to achieve the goal.

 The interface is simply - draw the Euromillions.
 That's the only thing the consumer is interested in.
-And it should return an array of balls.
+And it should return an array of numbers.

 The data it comes loaded with is -
 * 5 balls